carch-org/docs/docs/scripts/scripts.md

 ### Fish
 - *Installs and configures the Fish shell, offering an interactive and user-friendly command-line environment with advanced features such as auto-suggestions and a clean syntax.*

+### Bun
+- *Installs and configures Bun, a fast JavaScript runtime for modern development.*

+### Npm
+- *Ensures npm is installed correctly, offering an alternative setup if needed.*